chantra/bpfcitools/docs/bpfci-troubleshooting.md

 apt install -y qemu-system-{x86,arm,s390x} qemu-user-static
 ```

-While technically this should be enough to spin up our VM.... we are going to use a few more tools to help us set up and run our environment.
+While technically this should be enough to spin up our VM....
+We are going to use a few more tools to help us set up and run our environment.
 Follow their relative "install" procedures:

 * [GH CLI](https://cli.github.com/), this is used to be able to download the build artifacts (e.g kernel and selftests)
 * [danobi/vmtest](https://github.com/danobi/vmtest), used to run the tests against the kernel that was built